 One week, you’ve had enough.
 You’re tired of being sore, you’re hungry, you got work to do or some lame shit you come up with, and you quit.
 You just don’t go to the gym that week.

-The next week comes around and you do the same.
-The further from the last time you went to the gym, the easier it is to ignore it and act like it didn’t happen.
+The next week comes around, and you do the same.
+The further from the last time you went to the gym you get, the easier it is to ignore it and act like it didn’t happen.

 Now, the pact has been broken.
 The sub and the brain both know this.
-One or the other may be convinced that the quit was warranted but the other one knows it is out of sloth and greed that you quit.
-This causes self resent.
+One or the other may be convinced that the quit was warranted, but the other one knows it is out of sloth and greed that you quit.
+This causes self-resentment.

-Self resent is no joke.
-Without the good feeling from the gym, your body will look for other rewards, like food for example.
-With self resent, your sub allows your brain to make poor decisions which could hurt your body long term.
-This is the subs way of showing anger to the brain for allowing the quit.
+Self-resentment is no joke.
+Without the good feeling from the gym, your body will look for other rewards, like food, for example.
+With self-resentment, your sub allows your brain to make poor decisions, which could hurt your body long-term.
+This is the sub’s way of showing anger to the brain for allowing the quit.

-This could translate over into any area of your life you made resolutions in.
-Work, home, finance or and everything else you could come up with.
+This could translate over into any area of your life where you made resolutions.
+Work, home, finance and/or everything else you could come up with.
 To keep it congruent here, we will stick with exercise as the example.
 Now, let’s talk about the opposite end of this spectrum.
 I told you in the first paragraph that you’re gonna pay one way or another.
-In the example above, you pay by self resent.
-In this example you will pay in mind control.
+In the example above, you pay by self-resentment.
+In this example, you will pay in mind control.

 Let’s say you keep that resolution.
-It’s June, and you’ve hit the gym every week at least 4 times a week no matter what.
-Your sub and brain are in 100% harmony and all cylinders are firing.
-Not to mention, the fact that your body has changed shape and you look and feel much better.
+It’s June, and you’ve hit the gym every week at least four times a week no matter what.
+Your sub and brain are in 100 percent harmony and all cylinders are firing.
+Not to mention the fact that your body has changed shape and you look and feel much better.
 Externally, everything is falling into place.

 Each day, when it is time to go exercise, the brain comes up with a reason not to go.
-Every time you’ve ignored that reason, you overcome the brain.
-The brain doesn’t get offended it has no choice but to agree.
+Every time you’ve ignored that reason, you’ve overcome the brain.
+The brain doesn’t get offended.
+It has no choice but to agree.
 Each time you win and end up exercising, the brain is learning to be compliant to your needs.
 This allows you to control the brain in other areas.
-Basically I’m saying you are achieving self mind control.
+Basically, I’m saying you are achieving self-mind control.

 Your body is sore, you stay hungry and you stay tired.
-But on the flip side, you’re putting in your time, escaping self resent, mastering self mind control, and keeping your body healthy.
+But on the flip side, you’re putting in your time, escaping self-resentment, mastering self-mind control and keeping your body healthy.
 Both of these paths have costs associated with them.
-Obviously the costs of the second example are worth the ROI.
-The costs on the first example could be as bad as an early death and daily resent for who you are.
+Obviously, the costs of the second example are worth the ROI.
+The costs on the first example could be as bad as an early death and daily resentment for who you are.

-We take little things like new year resolutions lightly, but we don’t usually think of the real ramifications and harm done when they are not followed through on.
+We take little things like New Year resolutions lightly, but we don’t usually think of the real ramifications and harm done when they are not followed through.
 In this example, I told you about only one year.
 Imagine the damage or advantage you would get from these examples year after year.

-My advice on new year resolutions is to call them goals, write them down in a very specific manner you can follow, and then follow what you write to a T. This makes the agreement between the sub and brain undeniable.
+My advice on New Year’s resolutions is to call them goals.
+Write them down in a very specific manner you can follow, and then follow what you write to a T. This makes the agreement between the sub and brain undeniable.